Educational play dates can be EASY to plan!!! This Patriotic play date is perfectly fun, low mess, low cost and not too sugary!

 Reading helps introduce vocabulary and sets the tone and purpose for the day’s festivities.
 It also gives kids a chance to calm their bodies and start to focus.

-Talk about the holiday and the significance of it.
+Talk about the holiday and its significance of it.
 Ask children to tell you what they know prior to reading.
-My four year old said, ” Red stripes and red stars are important.
+My four-year-old said, ” Red stripes and red stars are important.
 America has a flag.
 That’s all I know.”